 Medicare costs10 Questions to ask about health insurance after retirement

 You've planned for your retirement, but do you have enough for healthcare?
-Medicare does not cover everything, leaving you to pick up the tab.
-Understanding what Medicare pays for and what is not included can help you prepare to handle out-of-pocket medical expenses in retirement.
+Medicare doesn't cover everything, and you’ll need to make up the difference.
+Understanding what Medicare pays for – and what it doesn't pay for – can help you prepare to handle out-of-pocket medical expenses in retirement.

 Let's take a look at common situations where out-of-pocket costs can occur:

 - Part A: When applying for Medicare, most people are automatically enrolled in Part A. This covers nursing care and hospital stays, but not doctors' visits or long-term care.
 How much is Medicare Part A?
-You probably will not have to pay a premium if you paid payroll taxes when you were employed.
+You probably won't have to pay a premium if you paid payroll taxes when you were employed.

-- In 2018, the annual deductible is $1,340 per benefit period before the plan pays for hospitalizations.
-Generally, it covers about 80 percent of Medicare-approved inpatient costs for the first 60 days of a hospitalization.
-If your stay is longer than that, or if a service is above the Medicare-approved amount, you'll be responsible for paying extra.1
+- In 2019, the annual deductible is $1,364 per benefit period before the plan pays for hospitalizations.1 Generally, it covers about 80 percent of Medicare-approved inpatient costs for the first 60 days of a hospitalization.
+If your stay is longer than that, or if a service is above the Medicare-approved amount, you'll be responsible for paying extra.

 - Part B: This pays for a portion of doctor visits, outpatient procedures, laboratory tests, ambulatory care, mental healthcare, and some home health services.
-The Medicare Part B premium in 2018 is $134 monthly (or higher, depending on your income)—plus the annual deductible of $183.1
+The Medicare Part B premium in 2019 is $135.50 monthly (or higher, depending on your income)—plus an annual deductible of $185.

 - Part C: Also known as Medicare Advantage, these plans include Part A and Part B benefits.
 While Original Medicare has limited dental and hearing coverage, Medicare Advantage plans often include additional coverage for routine dental and hearing care, and prescriptions.
-That doesn't mean out-of-pocket costs will not pop up.2
+That doesn't mean out-of-pocket costs will not pop up.
+Fortunately, all Medicare Advantage plans offer an annual maximum out-of-pocket limit, after which you pay nothing for covered services.